David M. Diez, Mine Çetinkaya-Rundel, Christopher D. Barr

-- Black and white paperback version from Amazon or CreateSpace for $10 or less
+- Black and white paperback version from Amazon $20

-- Text has been used at Duke and Princeton and is the text for the Coursera course taught by the third author
+- Text has been used at Duke and Princeton and dozens of other schools and colleges and is the text for the Coursera course taught by the second author

 - Companion data sets available on website

 - Labs based on freely available R and RStudio

 - Short videos for about 75% of book sections